Updated June 15, 2023

 – Specifically designed for top load

-– Natively support horizontal scalability
+– Natively supports horizontal scalability

 – Do not usually store data in a table